 Radiation therapy uses high-energy rays (eg, X) or particles (photons, electrons, protons) to kill cancer cells.
 Focusing on the tumor occurs outside.

-If the tumor is very large or is in a region where the operation is difficult to perform, as a primary (main) method radiotherapy for basal cell carcinoma may be used.
+If the tumor is very large or is in a region where the operation is difficult to perform, as a primary (main) method can be used in radiotherapy for basal cell carcinoma.
 This also applies to cases where the patient's overall health does not allow access to surgery.

 Irradiation can eliminate the small basal cell carcinoma, and can slow the growth of malignant cells at later stages of cancer.
 Radiation therapy is also useful in combination with other treatments.

 In some cases, irradiation can be applied after surgery as an adjuvant (additional) therapy to kill any remaining cancer cells in the body.
 This reduces the risk of relapse after surgery.
 This type of therapy is prescribed for the treatment of skin cancer that has spread to the lymph nodes or other organs.

 Therapy of basal Radiation cell carcinoma in Israel is much like an the X-ray Player procedure, But the radiation is more Powerful and Aimed AT the tumor.
 The procedure itself is painless, lasts a few minutes, however, the process of preparing a radiation occupies a considerable period of time.